theeminenceco/help/_posts/2020-01-13-lead-responses.md

 **Assisted Learning** is the possible solution for above problem.
 You can provide specific terms from the response email and mention which sub_state and state it should be mapped to.
 This will be specific to your organisation, any response received will be passed through a rudimentary model created from this small amount of data.
 * If there is a match with more than 90% confidence then that assisted learning mapping would be used.
 * If more than one row matches with more than 90% confidence then the highest confidence mapping would be used.
-* If no row with 90% or more confidence matches then anyways the out of box model in 7Targets would be used.
+* If no row with 90% or more confidence matches then anyways the out of box model in TEC would be used.

 You would also see a note added mentioning which mapping was used from the Assisted Learning, if Assisted learning mapping is used.